Christian Church (Disciples of Christ): Campbells

 Independently of Stone, Thomas Campbell published the Declaration and Address of the Christian Association of Washington, (Pennsylvania) in 1809.
 In The Declaration and Address, he set forth some of his convictions about the church of Jesus Christ, emphasizing Christian unity and the restoration of the New Testament church.
 He organized the Christian Association of Washington, not as a church but as an association of persons seeking to grow in faith.
 On May 4, 1811, however, the Christian Association constituted itself as a congregationally governed church.
 With the building it then constructed at Brush Run, it became known as Brush Run Church.

 When their study of the New Testament led the reformers to begin to practice baptism by immersion, the nearby Redstone Baptist Association invited Brush Run Church to join with them for the purpose of fellowship.
 The reformers agreed provided that they would be "allowed to preach and to teach whatever they learned from the Scriptures."

 Thus began a sojourn for the reformers among the Baptists within the Redstone Baptist Association (1815–1824).
 While the reformers and the Baptists shared the same beliefs in baptism by immersion and congregational polity, it was soon clear that the reformers were not traditional Baptists.
 Within the Redstone Association, the differences became intolerable to some of the Baptist leaders, when Alexander Campbell began publishing a journal, The Christian Baptist, promoting reform.
 Campbell anticipated the conflict and moved his membership to a congregation of the Mahoning Baptist Association in 1824.

 In 1827, the Mahoning Association appointed reformer Walter Scott as an Evangelist.
 Through Scott's efforts, the Mahoning Association grew rapidly.
 In 1828, Thomas Campbell visited several of the congregations formed by Scott and heard him preach.
 The elder Campbell realized that Scott was bringing an important new dimension to the movement with his approach to evangelism.

-Several Baptist associations began disassociating congregations that refused to subscribe to the Philadelphia Confession.
+Several Baptist associations began disassociating from congregations that refused to subscribe to the Philadelphia Confession.
 The Mahoning Association came under attack.
 In 1830, the Mahoning Baptist Association disbanded.
 Alexander ceased publication of The Christian Baptist.
 In January 1831, he began publication of the Millennial Harbinger.